calebmsword/kivy/README.md

 [Back to title](#kivy-notes)

 GridLayouts are by far the most complex Layout in regards to how they listen to `size_hint`.
-There is a lot to cover, so we will first go over some useful facts regarding GridLayouts.
+Most of the time, GridLayouts are flex-grow-like but there are a lot of edge cases and nuances.
+Since there is so much to cover, so we will first go over some useful facts regarding GridLayouts.

 Useful facts:
  - Rows are 0-indexed, so row 0 is the first row, row 1 is the second row, etc. No matter the orientation of the GridLayout (`tb-lr`, `bt-lr`, etc), the **topmost** row is row 0.
  - Columns are also 0-indexed.
 No matter the orientation of the GridLayout, the **leftmost** column is column 0.
  - GridLayouts create slots for each of their child widgets.
 The slots have the same height for every row and have the same width for every column.
 Widgets are placed in the bottom left of each slot.
  - If the widget has a value for `size_hint_y` that is not `None`, then it will take the full height of the slot.
 If the `size_hint_y` is `None`, then it is possible for the widget to take less than or more than the height of the slot.
+A similar rule is followed for `size_hint_x`.
-   - (There are expections to this if the child has values for `size_hint_x_min` or other similar attributes.
+   - (There are expections to this if the child has values for `size_hint_y_min` or other similar attributes.
 But we'll discuss those another time).
  - GridLayouts calculate a minimum height for each of its rows.
 The GridLayout ensures that the height of the slots in each row is at least the minimum height, even if the sum of minimum heights exceeds the height of the GridLayout.
 The GridLayout will even draw its children outside of the Window if it has to.
  -  When keeping track of these behaviors, it is extremely useful to remember the following default values for properties of GridLayouts and widgets:
     - GridLayout: